CodeChica/plus-plus/guides/github.md

 1. Open [http://localhost:3000/](http://localhost:3000/) in your web browser.

 This is your copy of the final project that you are free to explore.
-Take a look at the files in the directory [app/views](https://github.com/CodeChica/SparkleHub/blob/main/app/views/).

 If you want to turn off the server press "Ctrl" + "c" in the terminal.

 ### [Delete my Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/deleting-a-codespace)